 For local authorities, ESEA required evaluating "the effectiveness of the programs in meeting the special educational needs of educationally deprived children" (Elementary and Secondary Education Act, SEC.
 205(a)(5)).
 For the states, appropriate use of funds did include "support for statewide programs designed to measure the educational achievement of pupils" (SEC.
-503(a)(8)) for their own purposes.
+503(a)(8)) for local and state purposes.

-In the segregated and politically agitated country of the 60's, ESEA met resistance.
+In the segregated and politically agitated country of the 1960s, ESEA met resistance.
 The public was led to believe that the Coleman Report indicated an increase in school resources wasn't warranted.
-But a warning was ignored that "the statistical examination of differences in school environments for minority and majority children will give an impression of lesser differences than actually exist" (Coleman, 1966, 37).
-Consequently, the resource-heavy ESEA never received full funding through Congress.
+But a warning was ignored that "the statistical examination of differences in school environments for minority and majority children will give an impression of lesser differences than actually exist" (Coleman et al., 1966, 37).
+Consequently, the resource-heavy ESEA never received full funding by Congress.

-Meanwhile, the community education movement continued to expand with the financial backing of C.S.
-Mott.
-But with his death in 1974 and Frank Manley before him, both funding and the political leadership of community education experienced a void.
+Meanwhile, the community education movement continued to expand with the financial backing of C. S. Mott.
+But with his death in 1974, and Frank Manley before him, both funding and the political leadership of community education experienced a void.
 Later that year, community education organizations welcomed the federal funding for "community schools."
 The move proved detrimental.

-"[T]he placement of community education in the federal bureaucracy and its subsequent placement in state educational bureaucracies through federal funding, probably retarded advancement of the idea of community education as process."
-[Instead, the] "concept' and 'process' were reduced to more government 'programs'" (Drew, 1983, 225).
+The placement of community education in the federal bureaucracy and its subsequent placement in state educational bureaucracies through federal funding, probably retarded advancement of the idea of community education as process.
+[Instead, the] 'concept' and 'process' were reduced to more government 'programs.'
+(Drew, 1983, p.
+225)

 Congress expanded the K-12 federal authoritative boundaries through appropriation of funds.
-Warned by the National Advisory Council on the Education of Disadvantaged Children (1966) to keep ESEA funding focused on children's needs, the House Committee on Education and Labor stressed that "Title1 is not solely a program to enhance basic skills in reading and math, [but] the Senate was pushing for 75% of Title I funds to focus on reading and mathematics" (National Institute of Education, 1976, 31).
+Warned by the National Advisory Council on the Education of Disadvantaged Children (1966) to keep ESEA funding focused on children's needs, the House Committee on Education and Labor stressed, "Title1 is not solely a program to enhance basic skills in reading and math."
+But "the Senate was pushing for 75% of Title I funds to focus on reading and mathematics" (National Institute of Education, 1976, p.
+31).
 When funding focused on basic academic subjects, the federal role was redefined using the congressional appropriations process as a lever.

 The public was busy with other issues.
-Political blunders of the Johnson, Nixon, Ford, and Carter administrations, plus economic stagnation, grew distrust in government as well as concerns about jobs (Vinovskis, 1999, 3).
-Birth rates were down leaving school enrollment numbers dropping 13% from 1971 to '81 (Plisko, 1983, 3).
+Political blunders of the Johnson, Nixon, Ford, and Carter administrations, plus economic stagnation, grew distrust in government as well as concerns about jobs (Vinovskis, 1999, p.
+3).
+Birth rates were down leaving school enrollment numbers dropping 13% from 1971 to '81 (Plisko, 1983, p.
+3).
 Politicians pushed federal education policies forward with fewer people participating in the process.

-Then came the Reagan administration with Terrel Bell as Secretary of Education.
-Although Bell disliked growing federal control, dreading it would "have everybody singing out of the same page of the hymn book" (Sweeney, 1981), and he did not favor federal curriculum and standards (Calzini & Showalter, 2009, 3), he arranged the commission that wrote A Nation at Risk, which accelerated federal involvement.
+Then came the Reagan administration with Terrel Bell as secretary of education.
+Bell disliked growing federal control dreading it would "have everybody singing out of the same page of the hymn book" (Sweeney, 1981).
+And he did not favor federal curriculum and standards (Calzini & Showalter, 2009, p.
+3) yet he arranged the commission that wrote the report, A Nation at Risk, which accelerated federal involvement.

-"President Reagan endorsed most of the report, but concentrated his attention on the merit pay recommendation" (Lipsky, 1988, 3), termed "performance-based" in the report (Gardner, 1983, 38).
-It was called "Career Ladders" in then Governor Lamar Alexander's Better Schools Program (French, 1984, 9), which came out just ahead of A Nation at Risk.
-By Reagan's second term, under Secretary of Education Bill (William J.) Bennett, the federal political agenda took shape as Project Education Reform.
+"President Reagan endorsed most of the report, but concentrated his attention on the merit pay recommendation" (Lipsky, 1988, p.
+3), termed "performance-based" in the report (Gardner et al., 1983, 38).
+It was called "Career Ladders" in then Governor Lamar Alexander's Better Schools Program (French, 1984, p.
+9), which came out just ahead of A Nation at Risk.
+By Reagan's second term, under Secretary of Education Bill (William J.) Bennett, the federal political agenda took shape as Project Education Reform (Office of Educational Research and Improvement, 1987).